rtts/django-simplecms/README.md

 ## Batteries included!

-SimpleCMS includes a variety of useful template tags, default *Page* and *Section* models, and all the other boilerplate code needed for new projects.
+SimpleCMS includes a variety of useful template tags, middlewares, reusable models, and all the other boilerplate code needed for new projects.

 ## Feedback